Best Mutual Funds 2024: Advice From A NYT Bestseller (+ Tips)

 Also index funds regularly outperform actively managed funds.
 After all, fund managers are just humans who have to use their judgement to see what might perform well.
 That means theyre often susceptible to error.

-Thats why we recommend you pick some reliable and historically well-performing index fund (more on this later).
+That’s why I recommend you pick some reliable and historically well-performing index fund (more on this later).
 But if you want to consider mutual funds, heres a good place to start.

 The Best Mutual Funds at a glance: